How to Create a Startup Growth Strategy That’s Built for Sustained Success

 • Conversion Rate: The number of people who have visited your website or had contact with your business that you were able to convert into customers.

-• Gross Profit Margin: How much money you earned when taking into consideration the money that was spent in order to create and sell the product or service.
+• Gross Profit Margin: How much money you earned when taking into consideration the money that was spent to create and sell the product or service.

 • Burn Rate: How quickly or slowly your company is spending capital.